Time to wait out the storm safely

 Once behind the wheel, people should drive slowly and increase the following distance between their vehicle and the one in front of it.

 Those heading out on the road should keep emergency supplies in their vehicle, including flashlights, blankets or sleeping bags, water, food and a shovel.

-We urge everyone to stay both warm and safe this weekend.
+We urge everyone to stay both warm and safe.
 We think staying indoors is the best solution.
 We urge those who do have to venture out to be cautious and follow all recommended safety precautions.